mapcrafter/mapcrafter/docs/commandline.rst

 .. cmdoption:: -c <file>, --config <file>

-	This is the path to the configuration file to use when rendering.
+	This is the path to the configuration file to use when rendering and is **required**.

 .. cmdoption:: -s <maps>, --render-skip <maps>